|THE LEGEND OF THE DONKEY'S CROSS

 By Frankie Osborne Lee, Best Friends Farm Miniature Donkeys, Use by written permission.

-- You love your donkeys and know every one of their names, sisters, brothers, parents, and all their dispositions!
+You love your donkeys and know every one of their names, sisters, brothers, parents, and their dispositions!

-- You are considering buying stock in Tractor Supply.
+You are considering buying stock in Tractor Supply and Rural King.

-- You pay more for your donkey's hair conditioner than your own and complaining about the price of bread.
+You pay more for your donkey's hair conditioner than your own while complaining about the price of bread.

-- You don't understand the question, "But what do you do with a miniature donkey?"
+You don't understand the question when someone asks, "But what do you do with a miniature donkey?"

 Have some "IFs" of your own?
 You're invited to share them on our site.
 Just email to firstname.lastname@example.org